-METRO MANILA | Pancit Malabon and More at Aling Leoning’s Quezon City
+METRO MANILA | Aling Leoning’s Quezon City ~ Pancit Palabok and More

 Monday, June 26, 2017

-Aling Leoning's Quezon City Pancit Malabon
+Aling Leoning's Quezon City Pancit Palabok

 Ever since frequenting Quirino Highway in Quezon City, I’ve always passed by an old panciteria near the Sangandaan intersection.
 Aling Leoning’s Special Pancit Palabok, it humbly proclaimed above its doors.
 I’ve always thought of trying out their food, but I always gravitate to the nearby Jollibee and its mouthwatering Chickenjoy.
-About two weeks ago, together with A and C, I finally got the gumption to avoid the bee, enter the old panciteria, and try their noodles.
+About two weeks ago, together with A and BG, I finally got the gumption to avoid the bee, enter the old panciteria, and try their noodles.

 Aling Leoning's Quezon City Interiors